netskink/myhugtesty/setenv.md

 $ huggingface-cli login
 ```

-Paste the read and the write key and say no to 'apply as git credentials'
+Paste the write key and say no to 'apply as git credentials'.
+We use the write key, because
+we want to upload images to the dataset.

 ```